aufgfua/CRM-Backend-AM/README.md

 > The project is a REST API to manage a CRM Customer Data
 ### Base requirements

-All the following base requirements were met:
+These were the base requirements for the API:

 - [x] API only accessible after authentication
 - [x] Customer CRUD - Accessible by Regular and Admin users